SAP-samples/teched2022-IN280/exercises/ex2/ex22/readme.md

 3. *Check* the **status of business service events** with the time-calender-icon

-    It shows the events from the Cloud Availability Center.
+    It shows the events from the **Cloud Availability Center**.
 If a maintenance, disruption or degradation events raise up for a service it will be displayed here.

 4. *Click* on the *Star* icon to set an entry to your **favorite** ones and track them more easily also in cases there are **not selected to your scope**